-This section contains information related to the annual certification process for 9-month faculty eligibility for summer salary payments from sponsored project funds.
+This section contains information related to the annual certification process for 9-month faculty eligibility for summer salary payments from sponsored project funds as well as the annual training requirement for Administrative staff.

 Faculty should review the Standard Operating Procedures below before completing the certification tutorial between January 1 and May 15 each year.